epitron/synthetic-antibodies/README.md

 ![Size comparison of an IgG antibody (140Å wide) and an aptamer (25Å wide)](images/antibody-vs-aptamer.jpg)

+An aptamer which binds to the SARS-CoV-2's spikes [has already been discovered](https://www.aptagen.com/aptamer-details/?id=7060), and could block the virus' infection in the lugs by using an inhaler which aerosolizes the aptamers.

 ## Videos

 ### Kary Mullis' next-gen cure for killer infection (5-minute video)